 - If you selected a material showing a house instead of a globe icon, you have incorrectly selected an in-house material, or a material sent by one of your suppliers that they created themselves.
 You will have to replace that material and follow these instructions again, starting by right clicking on the material and selecting “Replace” > “Material.”

-Following these steps will help you to always use the proper IMDS Committee published material per REC 001.
+Following these steps will help you to always use the proper IMDS Committee published material per REC 001 and avoid IMDS rejections.
 Another way to avoid using internally created metals or plating/passivation entries is to regularly maintain your IMDS database and delete previously created erroneous in-house materials.

 Finally, if you supply pass-through parts to higher-tier customers or directly to OEMs, you will need to check that your own suppliers consistently adhere to REC 001 and submit MDSs containing IMDS Steering Committee published metals whenever applicable.

-Beyond this common reason for rejection in IMDS, there are many more to be aware of:
+Beyond this common reason for IMDS rejection, there are many more to be aware of:

 - IMDS Rejection #1: The Provided Material Data Sheet (MDS) Lists an Incorrect Description or Part/Item Number